datafaust/data-engineering-sample/SQL/monthly_indicators/walkthrough.md

 # Update procedure

 The final piece was to update the created table.
 We receive data typically on a biweekly basis and I find it best to run programs once a week with a wide lookback so we can capture any resubmissions and/or any other mistakes.
-For that reason I used SQL Server's `MERGE` functionality which runs and update and insert in one shot:
+For that reason I used SQL Server's `MERGE` functionality which runs an update and insert in one shot:

 ```
 ------------------------------------------------UPDATE TABLE